MohammadRSalmanpour/Semi-Supervised-approach-for-servival-prediction-in-Lung-cancer-/README.md

 SERA Features Name indicated feature names used in the paper.
 Semi_and_Supervised Classification tasks file is for all classificatin analyses.
-The code includes Multi-Layer Perceptron (MLP), Support Vector Machine (SVM) and K-Nearest Neighbor (KNN) linked with a Principal Component Analysis (PCA).
+The code includes Multi-Layer Perceptron (MLP), Support Vector Machine (SVM), K-Nearest Neighbor (KNN), and Ensemble Voting (EV) linked with a Principal Component Analysis (PCA).
 In semi-supervised strategy, “pseudo labels” is used to train the model in a supervised way on the unlabeled data.
 Meanwhile, in Pseudo-labeling, a RandF classifier was employed to label the  H&NCa patients using training data, which were subsequently integrated into the training dataset for further analysis.

 Survival Analysis Tasks file is for all survival prediction analyses.
-The code includes 3 known survival prediction algorithms such as Fast Survival SVM (FSVM), Component-wise Gradient Boosting Survival Analysis (CWGB), and Random Survival Forest (RSF) linked with PCA were employed to survival analysis.
+The code includes 4 known survival prediction algorithms such as Fast Survival SVM (FSVM), Component-wise Gradient Boosting Survival Analysis (CWGB), and Random Survival Forest (RSF), COX Regression (COXR) linked with PCA were employed to survival analysis.

 AUTHOR(S):